openssl - OpenSSL command line program

-The openssl program is a command line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
+The openssl program is a command line program for using the various cryptography functions of OpenSSL's crypto library from the shell.
 It can be used for

-o Creation and management of private keys, public keys and parameters o Public key cryptographic operations o Creation of X.509 certificates, CSRs and CRLs o Calculation of Message Digests o Encryption and Decryption with Ciphers o SSL/TLS Client and Server Tests o Handling of S/MIME signed or encrypted mail o Time Stamp requests, generation and verification
+o Creation and management of private keys, public keys and parameters o Public key cryptographic operations o Creation of X.509 certificates, CSRs and CRLs o Calculation of Message Digests and Message Authentication Codes o Encryption and Decryption with Ciphers o SSL/TLS Client and Server Tests o Handling of S/MIME signed or encrypted mail o Timestamp requests, generation and verification

-The openssl program provides a rich variety of commands (command in the SYNOPSIS above), each of which often has a wealth of options and arguments (command_opts and command_args in the SYNOPSIS).
+The openssl program provides a rich variety of commands (command in the "SYNOPSIS" above).
+Each command can have many options and argument parameters, shown above as options and parameters.

-The list parameters standard-commands, digest-commands, and cipher-commands output a list (one entry per line) of the names of all standard commands, message digest commands, or cipher commands, respectively, that are available in the present openssl utility.
+The list options -standard-commands, -digest-commands, and -cipher-commands output a list (one entry per line) of the names of all standard commands, message digest commands, or cipher commands, respectively, that are available.

-The list parameters cipher-algorithms and digest-algorithms list all cipher and message digest names, one entry per line.
+The list parameters -cipher-algorithms, -digest-algorithms, and -mac-algorithms list all cipher, message digest, and message authentication code names, one entry per line.
 Aliases are listed as:

 from => to